 When a client group receives more benefits than it is entitled to receive, the Department must attempt to recoup the overissuance.
-Department of Human Services Bridges Administrative Manual (BAM) 700 (January 1, 2018), p 1.
+Department of Human Services Bridges Administrative Manual (BAM) 700 (October 1, 2018), p 1.

 Clients must report changes in circumstance that potentially affect eligibility or benefit amount within 10 days of receiving the first payment reflecting the change.
-Changes that must be reported include changes of employment status and increases of earned income.
-Department of Human Services Bridges Assistance Manual (BAM) 105 (January 1, 2018), pp 1-20.
+Changes that must be reported include all household income.
+Department of Human Services Bridges Assistance Manual (BAM) 105 (January 1, 2019), pp 1-20.

 Clients must report changes in circumstance that potentially affect eligibility or benefit amount.
-Changes must be reported within 10 days of receiving the first payment reflecting the change.
-Department of Health and Human Services Bridges Administrative Manual (BAM) 105 (January 1, 2018), p 12.
+Changes must be reported within 10 days of receiving the first payment Department of Health and Human Services Bridges reflecting the change.
+Administrative Manual (BAM) 105 (January 1, 2019), p 12.
 The Department will act on a change reported by means other than a tape match within 15 workdays after becoming aware of the change, except that the Department will act on a change other than a tape match within 10 days of becoming aware of the change.
-Department of Health and Human Services Bridges Administrative Manual (BAM) 220 (January 1, 2018), p 7.
+Department of Human Services Bridges Administrative Manual (BAM) Health and 220 (January 1, 2018), p 7.
 A pended negative action occurs when a negative action requires timely notice based on the eligibility rules in this item.
 Timely notice means that the action taken by the department is effective at least 12 calendar days following the date of the department's action.
 BAM 220, p 12.

-On an application for assistance dated 2013, Respondent acknowledged the duty to report changes of employment status and increases of earned income.
+Respondent acknowledged the duties and responsibilities of receiving FAP benefits on an application for assistance dated 2016, which included her duty to report all household income to the Department.
 Respondent did not have an apparent physical or mental impairment that would limit the understanding or ability to fulfill this requirement.
-Respondent reported to the Department that he was not employed.
+Respondent reported to the Department that she was the only person in the household that was employed.
+On February 25, 2014, the Department notified Respondent that she was approved for FAP benefits based on a household income in the gross monthly amount of 2016.